kusin/dashboard-hotspot/README.md

-## Hotspot prediction with enso and rainfall factor used LSTM-RNN
+## Prediction hotspot with enso and rainfall factor used LSTM-RNN